checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 - master: the main development branch  for Checked C.   All changes committed here have been code reviewed and passed testing.
 - baseline: these are pristine copies of the Github mirrors.
 Do not commit changes for Checked C to the baseline branches.

-Follow the directions here to update the baseline branches to newer versions of the LLVM/clang sources.
+Follow the directions [here](Update-to-latest-LLVM-sources.md) to update the baseline and master branches to newer versions of the LLVM/clang sources.

 ## Setting up sources for development